©2021 William A. Lasher

 “Ja, we were just getting ready to leave the gatekeeper’s cabin when we heard the sirens going off downstream,” said Rebekah.
 “The pack emerged just east of the Southwark Bridge.”

 “And there were casualties?”
 I said.

 “It was a gruesome scene,” said Moonblade.
 “The pubs were just closing, and there were a number of people on the streets.
 Three of Kurniawan’s men were nearby, and when they heard the commotion, they rode up to find the wolves ravaging a crowd of pedestrians.
 When they began shooting, the wolves took off and dove back into the river and disappeared.
 But the Morpurgos killed one of them.”

 “They killed one of the aqua wolves?”

 “Ja,” said Rebekah, “and when they rode up to the dying wolf, the strangest thing happened.
-As the aqua wolf died, the shark’s tail and the dorsal fin vanished, and it returned to its non-mutated form.
+As the mutant died, the shark’s tail and the dorsal fin vanished.
+It returned to its non-mutated form.
 Before the Morpurgos’ eyes, the animal returned to normal.
 The corpse is nothing more than a common Middle Russian forest wolf.
 Professor Krause called in Dr. Ferndale, and they’re examining the corpse trying to make sense of it right now.”